-Bella the Hamster has one.
+Quite a few hamsters have one.
 Famous dead people do too.

 I have even seen sites in loving memory of unfamous dead hamsters!
 Some of those websites get more visitors in a day, than you hope to have in a year.

 If you have a business website and you’re not getting any traffic, what’s the point?
 You might as well give the money you’re sending to your Internet Service Provider to a worthy cause, such as the Don LaFontaine Voice-Over Lab.

 If, on the other hand, you want to use your online presence to your advantage, you better roll up your sleeves and get to work!
 Unless you’re too busy auditioning for that $200 narration of a 300 page audio book.

 is a digital marketing agency with specific expertise in social media and 12 offices worldwide.
 In 2008, Nilhan Jayasinghe, their VP, wrote a paper entitled; “Optimizing for users, not search engines.
 Building a sustainable brand in a connected world”.
 He says: